nostra/regurgitator/README.rst

 Future directions
 ^^^^^^^^^^^^^^^^^

 * Support "cache mode".
-Fetch it if it is not already present
+Fetch it only if it is not already present
+* In "cache mode", support expiration by size and / or time
 * Paging in the key list
 * Invalidation of content
 * Searching for key / content